helenaonsum/cse15l-lab-reports/labReport1.md

 *I use macOS and therefore do not need to take the extra step of installing git.
 For those using Windows, you will have to install git and set the default terminal to be `git bash` in VS Code.
 These links will help with that process: [Git for Windows download](https://gitforwindows.org/), [How to use Bash on Windows in VS Code](https://stackoverflow.com/a/50527994)*

-1. Open a terminal in VS Code
+1. Open a terminal in VS Code:

   To open a new terminal, either use Ctrl/Command +, or select Terminal -> New Terminal from the menu bar (this is what I prefer to use)

   ![Image](New Terminal pic.png)

-2. Using ssh
+2. Using ssh:

   Type in the command: `ssh cs15lsp23xx@ieng6-202.ucsd.edu` *Replace the xx with the letters from your course-specific account (example: in my case 'gp', so the command would read `ssh cs15lsp23gp@ieng6-202.ucsd.edu`for me)*